ethanwicker/ethanwicker.github.io/_posts/2021-02-10-quadratic-discriminant-analysis-001.md

 ---
 layout: post
-title: "Quadratic Discriminant Analysis"
+title: "Quadratic discriminant analysis"
-subtitle: An Introduction, the Bias-Variance Trade-Off, and a Comparison to Linear Discriminant Analysis Using scikit-learn
+subtitle: An introduction, the bias-variance trade-off, and a comparison to linear discriminant analysis using scikit-learn
 comments: false
 ---